HomeAustralia liveaboardsGreat Barrier Reef

 Besides fish and corals, the reef is a critical habitat for many other marine animals.
 It hosts a range of sharks, rays, sea turtles, and countless invertebrates.
 Each dive into the Great Barrier Reef reveals a part of its complex and vibrant ecosystem.
 The reef's importance extends beyond its biodiversity; it's a crucial barometer for the health of the world's oceans and an essential component of marine ecological balance

-Must see dive sites of Great Barrier Reef
+Must See Great Barrier Reef Dive Sites

 The Great Barrier Reef offers an array of spectacular dive sites, each boasting its unique charm and array of marine life.
 Osprey Reef, renowned for crystal-clear waters, is a remote seamount known for shark encounters and breathtaking wall dives.
 The Ribbon Reefs, a series of ten individual reefs, are celebrated for their abundant marine life, including dwarf minke whales and giant potato cod.
 Milln Reef, a diver's paradise, offers a multitude of dive sites with vibrant soft corals and a wide range of pelagic fish, making it a dynamic location for underwater photography.